 Intermediate and advanced students study repertoire primarily in the classical genre with a focus on developing the cornerstones of musicianship: a thoughtful mind, a strong ear, and a solid technique.
 Beginning students are introduced to reading music and taught efficient, productive methods of practicing.
 Students may enroll in music lessons for as many semesters as they wish, and many study for the duration of their time at Mount Mercy.

-In addition to focusing on solo piano repertoire, students at Mount Mercy have the opportunity to study collaborative piano with Tony Nickle, a vocal coach who works with Cedar Rapids Opera Theatre.
+In addition to focusing on solo piano repertoire, students at Mount Mercy have the opportunity to study collaborative piano.
 Collaborative music requires a different skill set than solo music, and therefore requires an instructor with experience in this setting.
 Studying collaborative piano can prepare a student for a number of endeavors, including a graduate program in the field, serving as an accompanist for church or community choirs, or developing the skills necessary to be a K-12 or private music teacher.